distbit0/distbit.xyz/_posts/2022-10-25-meaning-of-market-capitalisation.md

 > or they might receive more (controlling stakes often trade at a premium) – but the ownership of an interest in GM is sufficiently deep and broad-based that $50 billion is a reasonable estimate for the wealth that would be lost by stockholders in aggregate if the GM stock price suddenly went to zero.

 I think that this mostly mischaracterises what fundamentally differentiates the bowl hypothetical from what determines the value of GM shares.
-By far the most important difference is that there is no liquidity at the last price in the bowl hypothetical, whereas there is large liquidity at the last price in for GM shares.
+By far the most important difference is that there is no liquidity at the last price in the bowl hypothetical, whereas there is large liquidity at the last price for GM shares.

 Despite this being the most important difference, I also do agree that a secondarily important difference is the broad-based nature of the GM share holder base relative to the very centralised (consisting of only Hassan and Ali) ownership of the bowl.
 Centralised ownership can result in less accurate pricing, as few owners may more easily collude to withhold supply (not sell their shares), which is much more difficult to coordinate amongst millions of shareholders in the context of GM.